apmoore499/scraping_GSSL_groupdiy/README.md

 So, to solve this problem:
 1. This code will collate all the comments from the forum and put them into ```.csv``` file.
+2. Comments are sorted by date
-2. Then you can use microsoft excel or google sheets or whatever to filter the message column and search for keywords if you want, like for example:
+3. Then you can use microsoft excel or google sheets or whatever to filter the message column and search for keywords if you want, like for example:

 - ```Resistor R2 Measured volts```
 - ```Distortion at low volume```